zxc916684603/ecs/intl.en-US/User Guide/Images/Import images/Install cloud-init for Linux images.md

          name: root
          lock_passwd: False
      # If this is set, 'root' will not be able to ssh in and they
-     # will get a message to login instead as the above $user
+     # will get a message to logon instead as the above $user
      disable_root: false
      # This will cause the set+update hostname module to not operate (if true)
      preserve_hostname: false